 - 14.6.1.
 All papers and proceedings shall be confidential. - 14.6.2.
-If the student does not attend the appeal meeting, or contact the Secretary of the Appeals Panel to make alternate arrangements within five working days of notification of the Panel Meeting, the Appeal Panel shall make a decision in the absence of the student based on the documentation available.

-14.6.3.
-The Appeal Panel meeting shall normally adopt the following format:

-- a) the members of the Panel shall be introduced to those present; - b) the student shall be asked to address the Appeal Panel regarding the appeal.
-The student's friend or representative may make this response if the student requests it; - c) the Appeal Panel members shall ask the student questions relevant to the case; - d) the University representative shall put forward the University's case; - e) the Appeal Panel shall ask the University representative questions relevant to the case; - f) witnesses may be called to the Appeal Panel where permitted by the Chair; - g) the student, and their friend, and the University representative may remain present throughout except for the Panel's deliberations; - h) the Appeal Panel shall consider its decision. - 14.6.4.
-The Appeal Panel may determine: - a) to reject the appeal and uphold the original decision; - b) to refer the original decision back to the relevant body for reconsideration; - c) to uphold the appeal and refer to the University Registrar and University Secretary to apply an appropriate remedy.
+If the student does not attend the appeal meeting, or contact the Secretary of the Appeals Panel to make alternate arrangements within five working days of notification of the Panel Meeting, the Appeal Panel shall make a decision in the absence of the student based on the documentation available. - 14.6.3.
+Should a student notify the Secretary of Appeal Panel in advance of the hearing that they are unable to attend the hearing on the scheduled date, and has provided a satisfactory reason for their non-attendance; the University Secretary or nominee will consider whether in all circumstances the hearing should be rescheduled.
+Under such circumstances, only one further attempt to reschedule the hearing will be made. - 14.6.4.
+The Appeal Panel meeting shall normally adopt the following format: - a) the members of the Panel shall be introduced to those present; - b) the members of the Panel shall explain the student process of the appeal hearing: - c) the student shall be asked to address the Appeal Panel regarding the appeal.
+The student's friend or representative may make this response if the student requests it: - d) the Appeal Panel members shall ask the student questions relevant to the case; - e) the University representative shall put forward the University's case; - f) the Appeal Panel shall ask the University representative questions relevant to the case: - g) witnesses may be called to the Appeal Panel where permitted by the Chair; - h) the student, and their friend, and the University representative may remain present throughout except for the Panel's deliberations; - i) the Appeal Panel shall consider its decision. - 14.6.5.
+The Appeal Panel may determine: - a) to reject the appeal and uphold the original decision; - b) to refer the original decision back to the relevant body for reconsideration; - to uphold the appeal and refer to the University Registrar and University Secretary to apply an appropriate remedy.